 Throughout the year we have many different opportunities for people in our local area to sign up to take part in workshops, discussions, events and productions.

-Our deadline for applications to be involved in The American Dream has now passed.
 Follow @yvtakingpart on twitter for all the latest news from the project.

 Neighbourhood Theatre Ticket Scheme